 Minerals and rocks on earth frequently have contact with water in the form of moisture (air) or liquid.
-A systematic conversion of the component in mineral lead to formation of water bonded composition compounds.
-Water flow all over the land and underground in the form of rivers and due to rain the surface of the earth get wet.
-Water from wet land penetrates to some extent down the earth surface.
-Water makes a contact with the mineral available at that surface.
+A systematic conversion of the component in mineral leads to the formation of water bonded composition compounds.
+Water flow all over the land and underground in the form of rivers and due to rain, the surface of the earth gets wet.
+It penetrates from wetland to some extent down the earth surface.
+While flowing water makes contact with the mineral available at that surface.
 Changes in mineral take place by physical and chemical means due to dissolution and hydration.
-Dissolution of mineral happen as water enhances the component to disperse in it by physical phenomena.
-Hydration occur when water molecule react with the element in minerals.
+Dissolution of mineral happens as water enhances the component to disperse in it by physical phenomena.
+Hydration occurs when water molecule reacts with the element in minerals.
 Minerals like anhydrite calcium sulphate and olivine (Mg2SiO4) are exposed to water they hydrate.

 Explained by the reaction,

 CaSO4 + 2H2O →CaSO4.2H2O Gypsum is formed.
 The component adds up water molecules that increase its volume by 33%.